3rd Quarter classes begin the week of Jan 12, 2026.

 Open Spots: 2

-In Digital Clubhouse, students will take their first steps towards coding by completing web-based challenges, interactive stories, games, and animations to develop fluency in essential computer skills and a fun, interactive introduction to the world of coding.
+In Digital Clubhouse, students will learn the basics of coding languages like HTML, JavaScript, and CSS through a series of web projects and design challenges to develop fluency in essential computer skills and a fun, interactive introduction to the world of coding.
 Our youngest coders will use the simple drag-and-drop block programming language designed for kids.
 Kids will learn the logic statements, variable inputs, algorithms, and sequencing patterns behind coding.
 Using a colorful and visual framework to reach young learners, each lesson includes hands-on activities and problem-solving adventures to develop a foundation for future coding classes.
 Non-readers should wait another year and not register for this level.
 Digital Clubhouse is a computer lab environment in which students work through the Black Rocket curriculum under the direction of computer science coaches.
 The lab environment allows students to enroll at any quarter, fosters brand new coders, and encourages those with prior coding experience.
 In the "Intro" level of a course (i.e., Part 1), students will work through the fundamentals of a new digital skill.
 In the "Continuing" level (i.e., Part 2), students who continue from "Intro" will develop new skills and will design and code an individual project.
 New students who enroll in "Intro" will begin with the introductory lessons.
 In order to differentiate instruction between new and continuing students, coaches work with small pull-out groups, pairs, or individuals to provide additional support as needed.
 The class tuition includes a student technology fee that covers the use of instructor-provided classroom laptops loaded with the required software, applications, and licenses.
 At the end of the class, students will receive access to Black Rocket's interactive learning platform to continue their coding journey at home.
 Topics in this Series: Young Coders (Quarters 1, 2); Code Breakers (Quarters 3, 4).

 12:00 pm-12:55 pm